-The water quality results for monitoring Twelve Mile Creek upstream and downstream of the former GM industrial area are found in Table 10.
-Generally, the water quality observed met environmental threshold values, but some exceedances were found.
+Generally in 2021, the water quality observed met environmental threshold values, but some exceedances were found.
 E. coli concentrations were found to routinely exceed the PWQO at both stations and sources possibly could include wildlife or human sources.
 Minor total phosphorus PWQO exceedances were observed once at each station and appear related to elevated suspended stream sediment.
 There were some exceedances of metals observed which are from a combination of natural and anthropogenic sources.
-Aluminium routinely exceeded PWQO and this likely due to the contribution of naturally elevated levels aluminium found in soils of the watershed.
-There were two PWQO exceedances of cadmium observed in at TW009, but these exceedances were not higher than concentrations historically observed in the upper and less-impacted portions of the Twelve Mile Creek watershed.
-There was persistent PWQO exceedances of iron observed at TW011 which was not observed downstream at TW009.
-The samples collected in December 2020 exceeded the PWQO for Silver (TW009).
-Uranium (TW009) and Zinc (TW011).
-These concentrations all have been observed in the less-impacted portions of Twelve Mile Creek.
-Total PCBs results for both sites were less then laboratory detection limits.
-The NPCA acknowledges the high detection limit of Total PCB analysis and will be attempting to secure future analyses with lower detection limits to improve monitoring.
+Aluminum routinely exceeded PWQO and this likely due to the contribution of naturally elevated levels aluminum found in soils of the watershed.
+Iron exceedance (June 2021) at TW011 and the Chromium exceedances (Dec 2021) observed in both, but these exceedances were not higher than concentrations historically observed by the NPCA in the upper and less-impacted portions of the Twelve Mile Creek watershed.
+In 2021, the MECP provided NPCA with lab support with lower detection limits for Total PCB analysis on four TW009 samples.
+All total PCBs results for both sites were less then laboratory detection in 2021 (Table 13)

-Based on these data (Table 10) there is not sufficient information to conclude that runoff from the former GM industrial area is impacting Twelve Mile Creek at Lakeport Road.
+Based on the NPCA data there is not sufficient information to conclude that runoff from the former GM industrial area is impacting Twelve Mile Creek at Lakeport Road.
 The NPCA will continue to conduct water quality sampling at these stations and provide data to support the investigation of potential offsite impacts of surface water of Twelve Mile Creek from the former GM industrial area.